 What is heat training?

 To help prepare for racing in hot conditions, heat training is repeated daily exposure to conditions that elevate the core body temperature to a level that causes adaptions.
-This can be done by:
+This can be done by a combination of the following to achieve the target of getting all hot and sweaty for endurance gains:

 - Exposure to high ambient temperatures/humidity